PAMunb/SmartChat-Artifact/README.md

 ---

-## RQ2: Ablation and Temperature comparison
+## RQ2: Ablation and Temperature Comparison

-To generate the graphs for this research question, follow these steps:
+To generate the results and plots:

 ```bash
 cd rq2